 Content Consistency and COVID-19

-The past several months upended the association world, for obvious reasons.
-Events, which are the lifeblood of many organizations, were postponed, cancelled or transitioned to new virtual formats.
+Last year upended the association world, for obvious reasons.
+Events, which are the lifeblood of many organizations, were postponed, canceled, or transitioned to new virtual formats.
 Entire industry sectors contracted, deeply affecting the professional lives of many association members, along with the associations themselves.
-Businesses, professions and associations face the challenges of dealing with operational and cultural upheaval.
+Businesses, professions, and associations face the challenges of dealing with operational and cultural upheaval.